Willtl/denoising-conv-autoencoder/README.md

 # denoising-conv-autoencoder

 Denoising convolutional autoencoder for the MNIST handwritten digit database.

+* Salt, peper, and random noise is added to the MNIST handwritten digit database.
-The amount of noise can be easilly adjustable.
+* Parameters allow to control the amount of noise
+* The new dataset can be store so it is not required to compute/add the noise every time
+* Everything is moved to the GPU (since the dataset is not so big)

 Digits with noise (salt and peper, and random noise):
 ![](figures/noisy.png)